VivekDhanwada/VivekDhanwada.github.io/_projects/01-nem-emissions-bidding.md

 ## Overview

-A Python-based analysis of Australian National Electricity Market (NEM) emissions intensity and generator bidding behaviour across NEM regions.
-The project used selected 5-minute interval dispatch and emissions data from 2019 and 2025 to examine how carbon intensity and fossil fuel generator behaviour changed over time.
+A Python-based analysis of emissions intensity and generator bidding behaviour in the Australian National Electricity Market (NEM).

+Using more than 1.6 million rows of dispatch and emissions data, the project examines how Australia's electricity market evolved between 2019 and 2025, focusing on regional decarbonisation trends, fossil-fuel bidding behaviour, and differences in market structure across NEM regions.

-This analysis was completed as part of a Macquarie University capstone project that received a Distinction.
+This analysis was completed as part of a Macquarie University capstone project and received a Distinction.

+**Key Result:** NSW reduced carbon intensity by 21.7% between 2019 and 2025, while fossil fuel generator bid-price volatility increased substantially, with the interquartile range widening from $85/MWh to $210/MWh.

 ## Analytical Questions